SindyPin/Causal-Multiomics-Method/SM/SM5/Alpha0_EA_Results_README.md

 ## Dataset Overview:

-The dataset highlights significant causal genes when `alpha = 1.00`, focusing on gene functions and pathways.
+The dataset highlights significant causal genes when `alpha = 0.00`, focusing on gene functions and pathways.

 ## Column Descriptions:

+- **Gene**: Gene name.
 - **ID**: Unique identifier for the pathway the gene is involved in.
 - **Description**: Description of the pathway.
 - **GeneRatio**: Ratio of observed genes to the total number of genes in the pathway.